heuer/segno/docs/artistic-qrcodes.rst

     pip install qrcode-artistic

-After that, every QR code created with :py:func:`segno.make` has two additional methods "to_pil" and "to_artistic".
+After that, every QR code created with :py:func:`segno.make`, :py:func:`segno.make_qr` and :py:func:`segno.make_micro` provide two additional methods "to_pil" and "to_artistic".

 The former returns a Pillow `Image <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ instance, which can be used for further manipulations (e.g. rotating the QR code).